 Who Decides if the Police Violated my Miranda Rights?

-If you believe that the police violated your Miranda rights, you need to ask the court to throw out the things that you said.
+If you believe that the police violated your Miranda rights in Texas, you need to ask the court to throw out the things that you said.
 That means asking the court to tell the state that they can’t use what you previously said.
-This is usually done by making a special motion to the court before your case even goes to trial.
-You might only have a limited amount of time to get your motion filed, so it’s important to contact an attorney as quickly as possible.
+This is usually done by making a motion suppress the statements to the court before your case goes to trial.
+You might only have a limited amount of time to get your motions filed, so it’s important to contact an attorney as quickly as possible.

 Fight for Your Rights—Reach Out to The Law Office of Eric Harron Today

 When the police want to ask you about your potential involvement in a crime, the best thing to do is say that you’re invoking your right to remain silent.
 Tell the police that you want to speak with your lawyer immediately, and contact us.

 Here at the Law Office of Eric Harron, we care about protecting all your rights and are here to help you examine your law enforcement interactions in Austin, Travis County, Williamson County, Bell County, and Hays County.
 A competent attorney can mean the difference between having case dismissed and having a serious regret.
 Let’s fight for your rights together.